-38. Whether large global banks become smaller or the system is made up of fewer very large institutions (i.e., more concentrated) depends on several forces.
-Higher capital requirements and a supervisory focus penalizing "size" and complexity could drive banks to curtail growth and to divest themselves of non-core businesses.
+Whether large global banks become smaller or the system is made up of fewer very large institutions (i.e., more concentrated) depends on several forces, with the most likely outcome a more bifurcated system.
+Higher capital requirements and a supervisory focus penalizing "size" and complexity could drive banks to curtail growth and to divest themselves of noncore businesses.
 Even without additional regulation, the higher cost environment, the recent difficulty of managing complex organizational structures may cause bank managers to decide that divesting business lines and being more specialized may improve profitability.
 Indeed, some large banks are doing this already.
 Smaller, cooperative banks or mutual institutions may also thrive.
 These banks, less reliant on shareholders' expectations, were generally able to avoid many of the mistakes made by larger private sector institutions.
-Though not always considered the most efficient, vibrant, or innovative institutions, in many countries they dependably supply the small and medium-sized enterprises and many households with their credit needs.
+Though not always considered the most efficient, vibrant, or innovative institutions, in many countries they dependably and safely supply the small and medium-sized enterprises and many households with their credit needs.